sitecrafting/sitka-insights-wordpress/README.md

 ### Search Autocomplete

-In addition to providing superior search results, GearLab Tools also adds search autocomplete to your search template out of the box.
+In addition to providing superior search results, Sitka Insights also adds search autocomplete to your search template out of the box.
 You don't need to do anything to make this work, although you may want to override the default [`jquery-ui-autocomplete`](https://api.jqueryui.com/autocomplete/) styles.

 The only assumption this module makes about your HTML is that the search input can be found at the selector `form [name="s"]`, i.e. a form element whose `name` attribute is `"s"`.
 Because of how WordPress search is implemented, this assumption will hold true unless your search functionality is overriding WordPress core in an advanced way.